alex-lt-kong/cuda-motion/helper/build-notes.md

     in compilation/linking, it make not be easy to configure different build systems (CMake/Ninja/handwritten ones) to use exactly the version of FFmpeg we want.
-Therefore, it is simpler if we can remove other unused FFmpeg.Z
+Therefore, it is simpler if we can remove other unused FFmpeg.
+    * Apart from `FFmpeg` itself, it is possible that some of its libraries, such as `libswscale` and `libavutil` can exist independently.
+If so, try commands such as `find / -name libswscale.so* 2> /dev/null` to find them and then issue commands such as `apt remove libswscale5` to remove them.

 1. Build `FFmpeg` with Nvidia GPU support **based on** [this document](https://docs.nvidia.com/video-technologies/video-codec-sdk/pdf/Using_FFmpeg_with_NVIDIA_GPU_Hardware_Acceleration.pdf).

   * We may need to combine options gleaned from different sources to construct the final `./configure` command.

 1. One working version of `./configure` is: `./configure --enable-pic --enable-shared --enable-nonfree --enable-cuda-sdk --enable-cuda-llvm --enable-ffnvcodec --enable-libnpp --extra-cflags=-I/usr/local/cuda/include --extra-cflags="-fPIC" --extra-ldflags=-L/usr/local/cuda/lib64 --nvccflags="-gencode arch=compute_52,code=sm_52 -O2"`